-Understanding the mechanisms of emotion production and emotion processing is important for addressing social communication deficits in individuals with autism spectrum disorder (ASD).
+Understanding the mechanisms of emotion production and emotion processing is important for addressing social communication deficits in ASD.
 Our results suggest that prompted emotional expressions in individuals with ASD are considered less genuinely expressed than those of their typically developing peers.
 This authenticity is related to neural responses in social processing brain regions.
-These findings offer insight for OTs to better treat and develop therapies to address social communication deficits in individuals with ASD.
+These findings offer insight for OTs to better treat and develop therapies to address social deficits in ASD.

 Primary Author and Speaker: Emily Kilroy

-Contributing Authors: Christiana Butera, Laura Harrison, Aditya Jayashankar, Anusha Hossain, Alexis Nalbach, and Lisa Aziz-Zadeh
+Contributing Authors: Sharada Krishnan, Christiana Butera, Laura Harrison, Aditya Jayashankar, Anusha Hossain, Alexis Nalbach, Lisa Aziz-Zadeh